How to vote on Love Island 2022

 Which couples stay and ultimately win the show is down to the audience

-Love Island is back on our screens, with a new group of islanders preparing for a wild summer in the sun.
+Love Island is back on our screens, with a new group of islanders vying for love in the sun.

-The ITV2 dating show returned on Monday (6 June) and will run through the summer.
+The ITV2 dating show entered its second week on Monday (13 June) and is expected to run for six more weeks.
+Find out when the finale is here.

-Before the show aired, presenter Iain Stirling announced that the opening episode would be different this year.
+On Tuesday night’s (14 June), two male bombshells – Remi and Jay – entered the villa looking to stir up trouble.

-For the first time ever, viewers had the chance to vote for who is paired with who in the first coupling-up of the season.
+With fans developing allegiances to certain islanders more and more every episode, voting is bound to become more popular as the series goes on.

 How to vote on Love Island